 4 And the mixed multitude who was among them fell to lusting.
 And the children of Israel also wept again and said, "Who shall give us flesh to eat?
 5 We remember the fish which we ate in Egypt freely, and also the cucumbers, the melons, the leeks, the onions, and the garlic.
 6 But now our soul is dried away.
 There is nothing at all besides this manna before our eyes."

 7 And the manna was as coriander-seed and its color as the color of bdellium.
-8 And the people went about and gathered it and ground it in mills, or beat it in a mortar and baked it in pans and made cakes of it.
+8 And the people went around and gathered it and ground it in mills, or beat it in a mortar and baked it in pans and made cakes of it.
 And its taste was as the taste of fresh oil.
 9 And when the dew fell upon the camp in the night, the manna fell upon it.

 10 Then Moses heard the people weeping throughout their families, each in the door of his tent.
 And the anger of the LORD was kindled greatly, and Moses was also displeased.
 11 And Moses said to the LORD, "Why have you afflicted your servant?
 And why have I not found favor in your sight that you lay the burden of all this people upon me?
 12 Have I conceived all this people?
 Have I begotten them that you should say to me, 'Carry them in your bosom, as a nursing-father bears the nursing child, to the land which you swore to their fathers'?
 13 From where should I get flesh to give to all this people?
 For they weep to me, saying, 'Give us flesh that we may eat.'
 14 I am not able to bear all this people alone because it is too heavy for me.
 15 And if you deal thus with me, kill me, I pray you, out of hand, if I have found favor in your sight, and do not let me see my wretchedness."